How many sermons open with a speed reading of the Bible?

 Moving the furniture is not enough!

-Have you ever wondered why Protestants (by and large) moved their pulpits to the center of the platform?
+Have you ever wondered why many protestant churches moved their pulpits to the center of the platform?
 The Bible and not the Eucharist was to be the center of worship.
 However, moving furniture or placing a Bible on the Lord’s Supper table is not enough.
-Those who confess sola scriptura (Scripture Alone) should demonstrate this belief by making both the reading and preaching of the Bible a fundamental element of corporate worship.
+Those who confess sola scriptura (Latin, Scripture Alone) should demonstrate this belief by making both the reading and preaching of the Bible a fundamental element of corporate worship.
 The Bible is not the warm-up act; It is central to Christian worship.

 12 Let no one despise you for your youth, but set the believers an example in speech, in conduct, in love, in faith, in purity.
 13 Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching.
 14 Do not neglect the gift you have, which was given you by prophecy when the council of elders laid their hands on you.
 15 Practice these things, immerse yourself in them, so that all may see your progress.
 16 Keep a close watch on yourself and on the teaching.
 Persist in this, for by so doing you will save both yourself and your hearers (1 Timothy 4:12-16 ESV).